 You should not use natamycin ophthalmic if you are allergic to it.

-FDA pregnancy category C. It is not known whether natamycin ophthalmic will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether natamycin ophthalmic will harm an unborn baby.
+Tell your doctor if you are pregnant.

 It is not known whether natamycin ophthalmic passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.